 Be More Than a Bystander

-Be More Than a Bystander is a groundbreaking initiative between EVA BC and the BC Lions aimed at substantially increasing understanding of the impact of men’s violence against women.
+Be More Than a Bystander is a groundbreaking initiative between the Ending Violence Association of British Columbia (EVA BC) and the BC Lions aimed at increasing the understanding regarding the impact of men’s violence against women.
 The program will break the silence surrounding violence against women and girls by providing tools, language and practical ideas about how to be more than a bystander, how to speak up and how to communicate that violence and abuse is not acceptable.
-Partners are the BC Ministry of Children and Family Development and Encana Corporation and supported by the BC Federation of Labour.
+Partners include the BC Ministry of Children and Family Development, and Teck Resources, while also supported by the BC Federation of Labour.

 The overarching project consists of four components:

 1. A series of 29 school-based interactive educational workshops about gender-based violence to be facilitated by BC Lions players.
 The program will promote the importance of respectful relationships and what boys can do to help.
 The program will be targeted to youth in grades 8 to 12.